Aditisneha1811/state-crop-recommendation/README.md

 then divided the dataset as training and testing data and trained the data using different models and the output is launched using gradio

+and for webdevelopment basic i have also created the webpage using flask